flyteorg/flyte/rsts/howto/authentication/migration.rst

 * The **thirdPartyConfig** has been moved to **appAuth** as well.
 * **redirectUrl** has been defaulted to **/console**.
 If that's the value you want, then you no longer need this setting.

-From propeller side, you might have a configuration section that looks like this:
+From Propeller side, you might have a configuration section that looks like this:

 .. code-block:: yaml